-The Leadership Board has delegated the granting of dispensations to the Governance Sub-committee (see Responsibility for Functions Part 3.7 Governance Committee).
+The Leadership Board has delegated the granting of dispensations to the Audit and Standards Committee (see Responsibility for Functions Part 3.7 Audit and Standards Committee), which may, but is not required to, convene a Sub-committee for the purposes of determining the matter.

 A Member must complete a dispensations form explaining why a dispensation is appropriate and submit it to the Monitoring Officer.
-A report will be submitted to a meeting of the Governance Sub-committee for the committee to determine what level of dispensation (if any) should be granted and for what duration; the duration must be specified and can be for up to four years.
+A report will be submitted to a meeting of the Audit and Standards Committee (or any Sub-committee convened for that purpose) for the committee to determine what level of dispensation (if any) should be granted and for what duration; the duration must be specified and can be for up to four years.

-The Member will receive notification of the decision of the Governance Sub-committee within five working days of the committee meeting.
+The Member will receive notification of the decision of the Audit and Standards Committee (or Sub-committee discharging that role) within five working days of the committee meeting.
 Any dispensations must be declared by the Member at meetings where the dispensation applies.